bhontz/GSOCraspi/README.md

 **GSOC Raspberry Pi - Photobooth.pdf**
 Set up the Raspberry Pi CAMERA (found in the small white box within the Program-In-A-Box) and use python coding to create a PHOTOBOOTH and a SLIDESHOW to show your photobooth images!

+**GSOC Raspberry Pi RockPaperScissors.pdf**
+Requires at least TWO Raspberry Pis to complete, this coding project introduces client-server computing using a simple rock-paper-scissors game.
+See if you can beat the server!

 **GSOC Raspberry Pi Wifi Connectivity Instructions.pdf** If you would like WiFi connectivity for a project (e.g. build a weather station) or for your own experimenting, please follow these instructions.

 **GSOC Raspberry Pi Web Serving Weather Station.pdf** A more complicated project which should only be undertaken after completing the LED light project.
 Recommended for Cadettes, Seniors and Ambassadors.
 Girls will configure a web page that will display data from a humidity and temperature sensor.
 The Raspberry Pi is then configured as a web page so the results can be displayed on a phone or laptop connected to the same WiFi network.

+Note that the CODE folder contains examples of coding resources used in the projects documented above.

 > Written with [StackEdit](https://stackedit.io/).